Farmata94/Sign-Hybrid/README.md

 ## Motivation of your work

+With the advent of quantum computers, classical cryptographic security systems, such as RSA, DSA and ECDSA, risk becoming vulnerable to quantum attacks.
+Shor's algorithm solves factorization and discrete logarithm problems, on which the security of these signatures is based.

+It is therefore crucial to prepare for the future by integrating cryptographic solutions that are resilient to quantum threats.
+This work aims to develop a hybrid solution combining classical and post-quantum algorithms, to ensure optimum security against both classical and quantum attacks.
+This will guarantee the security of digital signatures, even with the rise of quantum computers, while maintaining compatibility with current technologies.

+The aim is to create a solution capable of withstanding present and future threats, anticipating the impact of the post-quantum era on cryptography.

 ## Implementation description

 The project is composed of two main components: a backend in C for cryptographic operations and a graphical interface in Python using PyQt5